neovasili/serverless-cloudfront-api-route/README.md

 ## Motivation

-There is already a great serverless plugin ([serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager)) with the same purpose, but it's using API Gateway Custom Domains feature, which cloudn't be enough for your use cases; e.g. you want multi-level base paths.
+There is already a great serverless plugin ([serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager)) with the same purpose, but it's using API Gateway Custom Domains feature, which couldn't be enough for your use cases; e.g. you want multi-level base paths.

 This plugin gives you the flexibility of configuring your own CloudFront distribution and after, the plugin will create the proper routes for each service you deploy using it.